Re-Mit: Release

 The album was announced in early 2013.
 The album track list was revealed on 11 April 2013.
 The first single from the album, "Sir William Wray", was released on 20 April for the 2013 Record Store Day.
-The single contains the alternative versions of the album tracks "Sir William Wray" and "Hittite Man," and was limited to 1500 copies.
+The single contains the alternative versions of the album tracks "Sir William Wray" and "Hittite Man", and was limited to 1500 copies.
 "Victrola Time" was recorded at the Ersatz GB sessions in 2011 and later overdubbed for the 7" single "Night of the Humerons", where it featured as the lead track.
 It was released as part of Record Store Day in 2012, in a limited edition of 1000 copies.

 The band toured the United Kingdom in May 2013 in support of the album.

 Re-Mit entered the UK Album Chart during the week ending 25 May 2013 and peaked at number 40.

 Reception

 Upon its release, Re-Mit received some critical acclaim.
-At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a metascore of 63, based on 21 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album has received a score of 63, based on 21 reviews, indicating "generally favorable reviews".